rust-lang/blog.rust-lang.org/content/crates-io-development-update-2026-07/index.md

 ## Source Code Viewer

 Crate pages now have a "Code" tab that lets you browse the contents of published crate versions directly on crates.io.
-This shows you the exact files that cargo downloads when you add a crate as a dependency, not whatever happens to be in the linked repository.
+This shows you the exact files that cargo downloads when you add a crate as a dependency, which might differ from the linked repository.
 This makes it much easier to audit your dependencies, including files that never appear in the repository, like the normalized `Cargo.toml` files that `cargo` generates.

 ![Source code viewer showing the "Code" tab of the serde crate](code-tab.png)